JM-Lemmi/ical-relay/documentation/filters.md

 #### timeframe

 * `after`, `before`.
 At least one is mandatory.
 Uses max time, if none is given.
-Can also be set to "now".
+Can also be set to "now" (current time) or "today" (start of the current day, 00:00:00 local time).
+The "today" keyword is used by `immutable_past` to keep events from the current day editable even after they have passed.

 #### duplicates